Observations and Recommendations About

 Shark Tank TV Show

-Many would-be inventors watch the popular TV show called Shark Tank where inventors pitch their idea to rich investors.
+Many would-be inventors have watched the popular TV show called Shark Tank where inventors pitch their idea to rich investors.
 Sometimes you see inventors turned down and they walk off the stage dejected.
 Other times, you see deals being made and think, "If only I could pitch my idea to someone like that!"
 However, it isn't nearly as easy as it looks on TV.
-According to many sources, most of the deals made on the show are never enacted, because of the agreements the contestants sign before they get on the show.
-All the deals have to be vetted through a process, and few of them pass.
+According to many sources, most of the deals made on the show are never enacted because of the agreements the contestants sign before they get on the show.
+All the deals made on the show have to be vetted through a process, and few of them pass.
 They include product testing and the examination of the contestant's personal and business financials.
 The Sharks are not stupid people.
 They would NEVER invest in a person they didn't thoroughly vet.
-The small segments on the TV show only show the good-for-TV high points of the process...demonstrating the product, and negotiating with the Sharks.
+The small segments we see on TV only show the good-for-TV high points of the process...demonstrating the product, and negotiating with the Sharks.
 Business deals are not that simple.
 And there is no way the Sharks will invest in someone that hasn't proven their product's viability.
-In most cases, the inventors give up the lions share of the profit and take a minor stock position.
+In most cases, the inventors give up the lion's share of the profit and take a minor stock position.
 If you haven't already done so, you can learn more about this by looking at the Wikipedia page on https://en.wikipedia.org/wiki/Shark_Tank and doing web searches for phrases like, "do the shark tank deals really happen?"

 My Co-Venture Stance

 From time to time, various people have wanted me to join them in developing, manufacturing and marketing their invention.
 But in every case, they wanted WAY too much money (or percentage) which made the project unfeasible for me.
-What all first time inventors can't easily accept is that the invention, even of great products, is only about 5% of what's needed to make it a successful and profitable product IF it is ready for market.
-If the idea still needs prototyping, developing, testing, and tooling, that 5% drops to . . . well, not very much, and it is nearly impossible to attract an investor.
+What all first time inventors can't easily accept is that the invention, even of great products, is only about 2.5% of what's needed to make it a successful and profitable product IF it is ready for market.
+If the idea still needs prototyping, developing, testing, and tooling, that percentage value drops even lower, and it is nearly impossible to attract an investor.
 At this stage of my life, I am not looking for projects.
 I'm actually now more focused on how I am going to sell my businesses.
 That said, if you want to share your idea with me, I'd be happy to give you feedback and direction AFTER you have filtered it through the concepts on this page.

 Independent inventors who actually make money usually develop their own ideas and manufacture and distribute their own products.
 This usually requires more resources and business background than most inexperienced inventors have.
-So many good ideas stay in people’s heads or on a shelf in their garage.
+As such, many good ideas stay in people’s heads or as partially-completed prototypes on a shelf in their garage.

 Still, it can be done, and there is hope in that possibility.

-If, after evaluating your idea in light of the information on this page, you are thoroughly discouraged, I am sorry for the cold water.
+If you are thoroughly discouraged, I am sorry for the cold water.
 But that is less painful than investing time and money and losing it.
 Many inventors have mortgaged their house, invested every available dollar, and even lost their family because they have become obsessed with their idea.
-They think they just haven't gotten it in front of the right person yet.
-So they are missing all the messages that are telling them it isn't as good an idea as they think.
+I don't want to see that happen to anyone.